crisostomi/hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Model Merging
-  - Graph Representation Learning
+  - Representation Alignment
   - Multi-Modality
-  - Few-Shot Learning
+  - Graph Representation Learning
   - Natural Language Understanding

 # Education to show in About widget